Moddable-OpenSource/moddable/documentation/xs/mods.md

 ### XS Archive Format

 The XS archive file format uses the Box (aka Atom) structuring mechanism of the [ISO Base Media File Format](https://www.loc.gov/preservation/digital/formats/fdd/fdd000079.shtml) to structure data.
-The basic structure is shown in the following table.
+The atom structure of the XS archive file is shown in the following table:

 ```
 XS_A - signature of the XS archive file
     VERS - XS version number used in byte code
-    SIGN - the MD5 checksum of this mod's modules and data
+    SIGN - the MD5 checksum of this mod's modules and data (before mapping)
-    CHKS - MD5 checksum of the host symbol table remapped against, zero before remapping
-    NAME - the dotted name of the mod (null terminated)
+    NAME - the dotted name of the mod (null terminated string)
     SYMB - the XS symbol table for the mods
+    IDEN - host identifiers in the order of the symbol table (array of XS ID values)
+    MAPS - symbol table indexes in the order of their occurrence in the CODE atoms
     MODS - the modules of this mod
-        PATH - the path of this module (null terminated)
+        PATH - the path of this module (null terminated string)
         CODE - the byte code of of this module
         (Additional PATH / CODE pairs follow - one per module]
     RSRC - the data of this mod
-        PATH - the path of this module (null terminated)
+        PATH - the path of this module (null terminated string)
         DATA - the data of this resource
         (Additional PATH / DATA pairs follow - one per piece of data]
 ```

-The order of the items that precede `MODS` must be as shown because the microcontroller implementation expects this layout.
+The order of the atoms that precedes the `MODS` atom must be as shown because the microcontroller implementation expects this layout.

+When loading the archive, XS iterates on the symbol table to build a mapped identifiers array.
+If the mapped identifiers array matches the `IDEN` atom, there is nothing else to do.
+Otherwise, the mapped identifiers table is written into the `IDEN` atom and XS traverses the `MAPS` and `CODE` atoms to map identifiers in the byte code, updating the CODE atoms accordingly.

+#### About the Box / Atom structuring mechanism

+The atom structuring mechanism is a lightweight way of structuring binary data.

+Each atom begins with an 8 byte header consisting of two 32-bit big-endian values.
+The first value is an unsigned integer that indicates the size of the atom, including the header, in bytes.
+The second value is a [four-character code](https://en.wikipedia.org/wiki/FourCC), typically consisting of human-readable ASCII values, that indentifies the content of the atom.
+For example, for the sole atom at the root of an XS archive file, the first value is the length of the file in bytes and the second value is `XS_A` indicating an atom containing an XS archive.

+Each atom may contain atoms and/or other data.
+The content of an atom is defined by its four-character code.
+For example, the `RSRC` atom above is defined to contain zero or more pairs of `PATH` and `DATA` atoms, whereas the `NAME` atom is defined to contain a null terminated string.

+File readers that do not recognize the four-character code of the atom can skip over the atom using the first value in the atom header.
+This approach allows new atoms to be introduced without breaking existing readers.